solana-foundation/solana-improvement-documents/proposals/0123-block-revenue-distribution.md

 collecting all block revenue into the validator identity account, the protocol will check if the validator's vote account has specified commission rates and collector addresses in the new vote account version described in SIMD-XXXX.
-Block revenue is composed of two revenue sources: block fees and block tips, which are configured by validators independently.
+Block revenue could be composed of multiple distinct revenue sources such as block fees and block tips which are configured by validators independently but for the sake of simplifying this proposal, it's assumed that there will only be a single revenue source for now: block fees, which includes both base signature fees and priority fees.

 If the commission rate and collector account for a revenue source aren't set, all revenue will be collected into the validator's identity account as before.